 1. Giri choco

 Giri choco (義理チョコ) is the type of chocolate that you give to someone who you don’t really have a crush on, but want to show your appreciation to.
 These can be your co-workers, siblings, parents, or any other person around you that supports you.
-The origin of Girichoko can be found in the 1970’s, when women started to give chocolate to their colleagues.
+The origin of Girichoko can be traced back to the 1970’s, when women started to give chocolate to their colleagues.
 Some people regard it as a good opportunity to express their gratitude to others, which can result in smooth communication.
 Giving giri choco is in no way seen as romantic and often the chocolates are a little cheaper.

 2. Honmei choco